Welcome to the All New Leaving Main Street Blog!

 Final Thoughts

-Seoul is such a large city with so many historical and amazing sights to see and taste.
-However, don’t miss out on at least a few of these amazing day trips from Seoul.
+Seoul is such a wonderful city to visit (and live) but if you have the time, it is worth it to venture outside the busy city streets and visit some of the gems that exist just beyond.
+I have truly enjoyed all of these day trips from Seoul and the different sides of Korean culture I have been able to experience during each of them.
 They show a different side of Korea, highlighting history, the arts, beautiful Korean scenery and of course, some pop culture fun!
 Travel time is under 2 hours for most with lots of options for public transportation, paid tours or driving yourself.
 Enjoy!

 exploring: